Takeaways

 Key card readers

-Key card readers work by reading a card and granting (or restricting) access based on its programming.
+Key card and key fob systems work by reading a card and granting (or restricting) access based on its programming.
 Typically, these access control card readers have a log history of which cards have been used and when.
 Then, this information can be downloaded by the access control software that’s paired with the reader.

 Are you interested in a keycard system?
 If so, you must choose between several types of keycard readers.